azuredevops619/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/LookUnderTheHood.md

 -- Table Distribution views

--- Returns the database object identification number of a table SELECT OBJECT_ID(N'[dbo].[Category]', N'U') AS 'Object ID';
+-- Returns the database object identification number of a table -- Replace the schema and table name with any existing table like [wwi].[Date] SELECT OBJECT_ID(N'[dbo].[Category]', N'U') AS 'Object ID';
 GO